-\textbf{Problem:} \emph{ If one or more clients are corrupted by very noisy image labels or malicious attacks, how to avoid its negative influence on the entire federation? } Classic FL framework holds the assumption that all the clients work normally.
+Classic FL framework holds the assumption that all the clients work normally.
 In this context, the term ``normal" means that a client is trained with correctly labeled images or the client is honest without malicious attack.
 In real-world practice (as shown in Fig.~\ref{fig_Corrupt}), however, a client may be trained with ``dirty" medical images that have noisy labels, poor scanning qualities, or suffer from poisoning attacks from malicious parties.
 How to deal with this issue is critical for ensuring the safety of a medical federated learning system.
-Alkhunaizi~\etal\cite{MICCAI-10} propose a sever-end outlier detection method for medical images, called Distance-based Outlier Suppression (DOS), which is robust to client corruption/failure.
+Alkhunaizi~\etal\citep{MICCAI-10} propose a sever-end outlier detection method for medical images, called Distance-based Outlier Suppression (DOS), which is robust to client corruption/failure.
 In this method, the weight of each client is calculated based on an anomaly score for the client using Copula-based outlier detection.
 A client with a high outlier score will get a tiny weight during model aggregation, thus reducing the negative influence of corrupted clients.
-Experimental results on clients with noisy labels demonstrate the effectiveness of this method.
+Experimental results on clients with noisy labels demonstrate the its effectiveness.

-\section{Client-Server Communication}
+\subsection{Client-Server Communication}

-\subsection{Data Leakage and Attack}
+\subsubsection{Data Leakage and Attack}

-\textbf{Problem:} \emph{ How to avoid medical image data leakage and privacy violation during the interaction/communication between the server and clients during federated learning? } Protection of privacy, \ie, ensuring the medical image data of each client are not seen and accessed by other clients/sever, is the main concern of FL systems.
-Prior studies have shown that, even without inter-site data sharing, pixel-level images can be reconstructed or recovered by the leaked gradients of a machine learning model~\cite{geiping2020inverting,yin2021see,zhu2019deep}.
+\textbf{Problem:} \emph{ This research focuses on developing effective methods to prevent medical image data leakage and privacy violations during server-client interactions in federated learning. }

+Protection of privacy, \ie, ensuring the medical image data of each client are not seen and accessed by other clients/sever, is the main concern of FL systems.
+Prior studies have shown that, even without inter-site data sharing, pixel-level images can be reconstructed or recovered by the leaked gradients of a machine learning model~\citep{geiping2020inverting,yin2021see,zhu2019deep}.
 Therefore, it is critical to study advanced techniques to proactively avoid data leakage during communication between the server and multiple clients.
-Many studies focus on this topic in recent years.
+Many studies have focused on this topic in recent years.